mliew21396/remote-work-u2/week-4/5-nums-commas-solo-challenge/readme.md

 separate_comma(100)     # => "100"
 ```

-*NOTE: Even if you are comfortable with regular expressions, do not use them in this challenge, it's all about the logic!*
+*NOTE: Even if you are comfortable with regular expressions, do not use them in this challenge.
+It's all about the logic!*

 You have some rspec for this.
 It's saved in your `my_solutions` directory.
-If you can think of any cases the RSpec doesn't cover, see if you can write tests using [Driver Test Code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md) that tests the missing case.
+If you can think of any cases the RSpec doesn't cover, see if you can write tests using a [Driver Test Code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md) that tests the missing case.
 Keep it simple!

 ## Release 0: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)